jenrichmond/RLadiesSydney-blogdown/content/post/2020-06-02-show-and-tell-june-2020/index.md

 2. Jenny Sloane shared a series of tips and tricks for making working in R easier.
 [Check out Jenny's tips and tricks here](http://rpubs.com/jsloane/623159)

-3. Rachel Mak made a `shiny` app that allows you to zoom in on part of a ggplot (and then showed us how Python actually does it better- code to come)
+3. Rachel Mak made a `shiny` app that allows you to zoom in on part of a ggplot (and then showed us how Python actually does it better- code to come).
+See how to make a [plot zoomable with Shiny](https://rmak.shinyapps.io/zoomPlots/) here.

 4. Jen Richmond showed us a few different ways to get data into R (`googlesheets4` and `datapasta`), some ggplot tips for visualising points (`ggbeeswarm` and `ggeasy`) and some RMarkdown magic for getting ggplot exported to png.
 Check out [her code here](https://rpubs.com/jenrichmond/st_ggplot).